sofa-framework/doc/20_Simulation_Principles/40_System_Resolution/10_Integration_Scheme.md

 ```

-For the two famillies a lot of this API can be implemented agnostically from the integraiton s cheme expression.
+For the two famillies a lot of this API can be implemented agnostically from the integration s cheme expression.
 Knowing the integration scheme expression is finally only required to compute the residual vector, and some factors of the LHS or RHS computation.
 Knowing this, we have proposed two specialization of this class, proposing new simplier API entries for both acceleration and velocity based integration scheme.